 Stage 4 – Arguing, brainstorming… and other thunders

 At times, what might be considered a quarrel by some is nothing more than a creative and passionate discussion.
 Most of the time, it’s highly desirable in software projects as it usually results in revealing all the aspects in which all team members are still not on the same page and as result choosing the best solutions and ideas – being only a booster for value creation desired by almost all of managers.

 Stage 5 – Scheduling and deadlining

-One of the classic outsourcing-gone-wrong stories is the tale of a “yes-man” – an obedient software developer, who says “yes” to any question and doesn’t make requests on their own.
+One of the classic outsourcing-gone-wrong stories is the tale of a “yes-man” – an obedient software developer, who says “yes” to any question and doesn’t make requests on his/hers own.
 Eventually, the deadline arrives, and the client, to their dismay, realizes that hardly anything is done and whatever is completed is not what they expected.
 We’re sure you’ve heard that at least once.
-To avoid such scenarios, you need to consider two important factors when scheduling and setting deadlines: your developer’s punctuality and tendency to avoid saying the entire truth.
-In this regard, Polish developers tend to be quite precise (typical for linear cultures) and quite straightforward in expressing their doubts about being able to meet your deadlines.
-This makes them relatively similar to developers from countries typically interested in outsourcing services, such as Germany, the U.K. or U.S. However, make sure that overly relying on strict deadlines won’t affect your flexibility.
-Polish developers are quite adaptable to the both approaches, but might make their decision on how to act based on their initial impression of you.
+To avoid such a scenario, you need generally two things – be aware of how to manage external cooperation (click here to learn more about it), and consider cultural differences that may affect scheduling.
+And as you probably guessed, we’re going to focus on the latter, describing how Polish software developers approach scheduling.

+However, make sure that overly relying on strict deadlines won’t affect your flexibility.
+Polish software developers are quite adaptable to both approaches.
 In an Agile project, make sure to clearly communicate to what extent the scope is expected to change over time and how much responsibility each individual team member gets.